-Commissioner \\\\\\ moved for the adoption of the following resolution:

-A RESOLUTION OF THE BOARD OF COUNTY COMMISSIONERS OF \\\\\\ COUNTY ESTABLISHING A CENTRALIZED SERVICE FOR THE PURPOSE OF (Insert authorized service(s) that the county intends to centralize)
+Commissione er moved for the adoption of the following resolution: COUNTY ES authorized se ION OF THE BOARD OF COUNTY COMMISSIONERS OF TABLISHING A CENTRALIZED SERVICE FOR THE PURPOSE OF (Insert ervice(s) that the county intends to Am.

-WHEREAS, Am.
 Sub.
-HB 153 of the 129th General Assembly enacted Ohio Revised Code Section 305.23 which authorized the board of county commissioners to establish certain centralized services; and

-WHEREAS, the legislation also specifies which county offices may be required to use specified central services, requires the designation of the county office that will serve as the agent or responsible party for the centralized service; requires notice to any county office that will be subject to the centralized services, and exempts certain functions or funds from required participation in the centralized service, and

-WHEREAS, the board of county commissioners, after having given written notice to impacted county offices, has determined that a centralized service for the purpose of

-\\\\\\ is in the best interests of the county and has prepared the required statement that includes the rationale and potential costs savings that will occur for county taxpayers under the provision of the centralized service.
+HB 153 of the 129 th General Assembly enacted Ohio Revised Code 23 which authorized the board of county commissioners to establish certain ervices; and central service responsible p subject to the the legislation also specifies which county offices may be required to use specified res, requires the designation of the county office that will serve as the agent or party for the centralized service; requires notice to any county office that will be a centralized services, and exempts certain functions or funds from required in the centralized service, and county offices the board of county commissioners, after having given written notice to impacted s, has determined that a centralized service for the purpose of is in the best interests of the county and has prepared the required at includes the rationale and potential costs savings that will occur for county der the provision of the centralized service.
+OF FOLLOWS: 1.
+The board hereby establishes as a centralized service pursuant or Ohio Revised Code Section 305.23 the following service or function: 2.
+The agent or the responsible party for administering the centralized service will be (insert the name of the county office) 3.

-NOW THEREFORE BE IT RESOLVED BY THE BOARD OF COUNTY COMMISSIONERS OF\\\\\\ COUNTY AS FOLLOWS:

-- 1. The board hereby establishes as a centralized service pursuant or Ohio Revised Code Section 305.23 the following service or function: - 2.
-The agent or the responsible party for administering the centralized service will be (insert the name of the county office) \\\\\\ - 3.
 The agent or responsible party has entered into an agreement with the board of county commissioners accepting responsibility for being the agent or responsible party that defines terms and conditions for the provision of the centralized service.
-(Note: This clause of the resolution is only needed if the board of county commissioners is not the agent) - 4.
-The following counties offices shall participate in the provision of centralized services as provided for in this resolution and as provided in Ohio Revised Code Section 305.23.\\\\\\ (List all county offices that are to participate in the centralized service)
+(Note: This clause of the resolution is only needed if the board of county commissioners is not the agent) 4.
+The following counties offices shall participate in the provision of centralized services as provided for in this resolution and as provided in Ohio Revised Code Section 305.23 (List all county offices that are to participate in the centralized service)

-- 5. County offices required to participate in the centralized service shall pay the following rates and charges for the centralized service: (Insert a schedule of rates and charges showing how the offices will pay for the centralized service) - 6.
-County offices required to participate in the centralized service shall begin using the service on\\\\\\.
-(Insert the date that the centralized service will become effective) - 7.
-This Board understands that this resolution shall not apply to any of the exemptions provided for in the statute, and yet the Board encourages all county offices to utilize the centralized service to the maximum extent feasible for statutorily exempted items in order to assure that the maximum potential cost savings for the centralized service may be achieved for the benefit of the taxpayer.
+5. following rates and charges for the e centralized service snall pay the ecentralized service: (Insert a schedule of the centralized service)

+6. ate in the centralized service shall begin using .
+(Insert the date that the centralized service

+7. This Board understands that this resolution shall not apply to any of the exemptions provided for in the statute, and yet the Board encourages all county offices to utilize the centralized service to the maximum extent feasible for statutorily exempted items in order to assure that the maximum potential cost savings for the centralized service may be achieved for the benefit of the taxpayer.

-BE IT FURTHER RESOLVED THAT the Clerk is hereby directed to send a copy of this resolution to each county office specified in Section 4 of this Resolution.
-The Clerk is directed to send this resolution within ten days of its adoption by this Board.
+resolution to e hereby directed to send a copy of this on 4 of this Resolution.
+The Clerk is directed ion by this Board.

-Commissioner seconded the motion.
+Commissione r seconded the motion.

-Roll Call Vote:
+Roll Call Vote :

+Commissione r

+Commissione r

+Commissione r

+The motion wa